-This process handles the RTC (tester card) communication protocols and the port testing.
+This process handles the RTC (tester card) communication protocols and port testing.

 - SPC Interface Task (SPT)

 This process handles the interrupts and subscriber events reported by SPC/ISP card from the line side.
-Also handles the ring cadence and metering pulse feeding.
+It also handles the ring cadence and metering pulse feeding.

 - Layer 2 management/Data Link Protocol Task (DLPT)

 Manages the data link entity.
-It also acts as a message parser and distributor for ANRAX system for message received on V5 links and IPCP links.
-The functionality regarding the management of V5 links is shared with protection protocol entity.
+It also acts as a message parser and distributor for the ANRAX system for a message received on V5 links and IPCP links.
+The functionality regarding the management of V5 links is shared with the protection protocol entity.